hartwigmedical/hmftools/sage/README.md

 ![Base Quality Adjustment](src/main/resources/readme/COLO829v003T.bqr.png)

-Base quality recalibration is enabled by default but can be disabled by supplying including the`-bqr_enabled false` argument.
+Base quality recalibration is enabled by default but can be disabled by supplying including the`-disable_bqr` argument.

-The base quality recalibration chart can be independently disabled by including the `-bqr_plot false` argument.
+The base quality recalibration chart is generated with the config `-write_bqr_plot` and the BQR table data with `write_bqr_data`.

 ## 2. Candidate Variants